Dasync/AsyncEnumerable/README.md

 The `FirstOrDefaultAsync` method will try to read first value from the `IAsyncEnumerator`, and then will just dispose it.
-However, disposing `AsyncEnumerator` does not mean that the `queueClient` in the lambda function will be disposed automatically as well, because async methods are just state machines which need somehow to go particular state to do the clean-up.
+However, disposing `AsyncEnumerator` does not mean that the `queueClient` in the lambda function will be disposed automatically as well, because async methods are just state machines which need somehow to go to a particular state to do the clean-up.
 To provide such behavior, when you dispose an `AsyncEnumerator` before you reach the end of enumeration, it will tell to resume your async lambda function (at `await yield.ReturnAsync()`) with the `AsyncEnumerationCanceledException` (derives from `OperationCanceledException`).